eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Httpie

-It is an easy to use command line HTTP client for the API era.
+Is an easy to use command line HTTP client for the API era.
 It comes with JSON support, syntax highlighting, persistent sessions, wget downloads, plugins, and more.

 * * *